SekibOmazic/aws-lambda-scheduled/README.md

 ```

 ## To do
-- use the principle of least privilege and restrict clooudformation policy even more
+- use the principle of least privilege and restrict cloudformation policy even more
 - add a webhook to trigger build on each code change